mcellteam/cellblender_tutorials/cellblender_examples/fceri_mcell.rst

 Demonstrated features
 =====================

- - Definition of molecules with components and states.
+- Definition of molecules with components and states as in BioNetGen.
 - Reactions with absolute orientation.
 - Usage of BioNetGen compartments.
 - Complexes are formed.